-Before I answer the question on how my painted countertops have held up, I want to show you something new in my kitchen that is one of the other reasons I am writing this post about how the painted countertops in my kitchen have held up.
+I want to show the main reason I am writing this post about how the painted countertops in my kitchen have held up.

 So what’s the problem?

 I had painted the kitchen countertops with the old Jenn Air in place.
-When it was removed and the new KitchenAid cooktop installed, it was smaller and a section on the front of the unpainted section of the countertop was exposed.
+When it was removed the new KitchenAid cooktop was smaller and a section on the front of the unpainted section of the countertop was exposed.

 Once the new cooktop was in, I had to figure out the best way to fix the painted countertop in front of it.
 It was the first major damage to the painted countertops and I had to come up with a lasting fix.

-After some thought I went with how I paint furniture.
+After some thought I went with how I go about painting furniture.
 Sand, clean, prime, light coats of paint and then seal.

-Last week I fixed the damaged area of the counter.
-I took photos and even made a video (below) of the process I used to fix the damaged painted finish to help others know how to fix any dings, dents, worn or peeling areas in a painted countertop so they will blend in and the counter will look “good as new”.
+This should help others know how to fix any dings, dents, worn or peeling areas in a painted countertop or fix painting mistakes so they will blend in and the painted counter will look “good as new”.

-If you are reading this and want to know how I initially painted my countertops, you can find the how-to in this post: How to Paint Kitchen Counters to Look Like Carrara Marble.
+If you are reading this and want to know how I initially began painting laminate countertops in your home, you can find the how-to in this post: How to Paint Kitchen Counters to Look Like Carrara Marble.

-When repairing painting countertops, you can use paint leftovers from your countertop painting kit that comes with paint, but you don’t need a kit to paint kitchen counters.
+When repairing painted countertops, you can use paint leftovers from your countertop painting kit that comes with paint, but you don’t need a kit to paint kitchen counters.

 I had paint left over from my kit when I previously painted my counters.
 I used it to repair the paint around the new cooktop.